kylemulka/SQL-Portfolio/README.md

 The schema has 15 tables with primary and foreign keys than enable us to join the tables together and explore endless possible results.

-I created questions that I believe are complex and are realistic questions that Data Analysts could have to answer.
+I created questions that I believe are complex and are realistic questions that Data Analysts need to answer.

+In these questions, I demonstrate my ability to use window functions, multi-joins, CTEs, subqueries, and more.

 Please reference the "DVD Rental Schema.pdf" file to see the full schema